python/cpython/Doc/library/socket.rst

    Return a fully qualified domain name for *name*.
 If *name* is omitted or empty, it is interpreted as the local host.
 To find the fully qualified name, the hostname returned by :func:`gethostbyaddr` is checked, followed by aliases for the host, if available.
 The first name which includes a period is selected.
-If FQDN is not available and *name* is empty or is ``'0.0.0.0'``, hostname from :func:`gethostname` is returned.
-Otherwise, *name* is returned unchanged.
+In case no fully qualified domain name is available and *name* was provided, it is returned unchanged.
+If *name* was empty or equal to ``'0.0.0.0'``, the hostname from :func:`gethostname` is returned.

 .. function:: gethostbyname(hostname)